annabatki/android-tutorial-bitrise/index.md

 A class file (`Utils.java`) was created in advance, which has an `addNumbers` function.
 This function will be tested to check if it works as expected.
 (Later this function will be used for testing app functionality as well.)

-1. Add the file to the project and open it.
+1. Add the class file to the project.
 ![utils](images/add_utils_file.png)

   The following code snippet was added to the file and used in this tutorial: